ziyiyin97/ziyiyin97.github.io/_pages/about.md

 ### About me

 I am a PhD student in [Computational Science and Engineering](https://cse.gatech.edu) at [Georgia Institute of Technology](https://www.gatech.edu), advised by [Prof. Felix J. Herrmann](https://cse.gatech.edu/people/felix-herrmann).
-I work in SLIM ([Seismic Laboratory for Imaging and Modeling](https://slim.gatech.edu)) group mainly on robust and low-cost methods for time-lapse seismic monitoring of geological carbon storage.
+I work in SLIM ([Seismic Laboratory for Imaging and Modeling](https://slim.gatech.edu)) group mainly on time-lapse seismic monitoring of geological carbon storage.

-In general, my research interests include (but not limited to)
+In general, my research interests include (but not limited to):

 * scientific machine learning
 * large-scale inverse problems